 Read more on Karnataka Gambling Laws

-In 2008, Ladbrokes made an attempt to obtain a license to run an online racebook in Maharashtra, but the gambling firm did not succeed.
+The state has two famous racing venues for horse racing and betting, once in Mumbai and the other in Pune.
+The horse races here are the most prestigious in India.
+In 2008, Ladbrokes attempted to obtain a license to run an online racebook in Maharashtra, but the gambling firm did not succeed.

-Maharashtra is widely acclaimed as the host of several sporting events.
-Informal betting games such as Matka also originated in the state.
+Maharashtra, and the metro of Mumbai in particular, is a popular venue for many major sporting events.
 The Wankhede Cricket Stadium, which hosted the Cricket World Cup of 1987, 1996, and 2011, is the home of the Indian Premier League (IPL) team Mumbai Indians.
-The fact that Maharashtra hosts several sporting events, but bans sports betting, has given rise to a number of illegal betting activities, which the state cannot control.
+The fact that Maharashtra hosts several sporting events, but bans sports betting, has given rise to many illegal betting activities, which the state cannot control.

 Read more on Maharashtra Gambling Laws